By Aly W. | First published September 22, 2018 | Last modified July 28, 2021

 - Dr. L. Y. Louie Chan at Church Wellesley Health Centre in Toronto, Ontario, Canada

-Dr. Ada Cheung in Heidelberg, Victoria, Australia, near Melbourne, Australia, may be willing to prescribe bicalutamide.
-However, bicalutamide is currently said to be very expensive in Australia.
+- Dr. Ada Cheung in Heidelberg, Victoria, Australia, near Melbourne, Australia, may be willing to prescribe bicalutamide (but unconfirmed)

 If you know of any other clinicians who use bicalutamide or are willing to prescribe it for transfeminine people, please let me know and I will add them to this page.